 As a truly local MP, who has lived in South Hampshire her whole life, Caroline stands up for what matters to her constituents.
-She has secured considerable investment packages for the local area, including £25 million for the Enterprise Zone at Daedalus along with an £8.5 million boost for local infrastructure.
-Caroline has also kick-started a campaign to reinvigorate Gosport High Street as part of her commitment to generating growth and jobs locally.
+She has helped secure a number of considerable investments for the local area, including over £50 million for the Enterprise Zone at Daedalus and over £50 million for infrastructure upgrades between Fareham and Gosport.

 Caroline also kick-started a campaign to reinvigorate Gosport High Street as part of her commitment to generating growth and jobs locally.
 Having built up a glowing track record of supporting enterprise and innovation locally, Caroline played a key role in the creation of the Solent Enterprise Zone at the disused military airfield HMS Daedalus and instigated the successful 'Bridging the Gap' Regional Growth Fund programme for new and growing businesses in Gosport, Portsmouth & Havant.

 Making the most of her constituency's prime coastal location, Caroline has worked hard to promote the area as a world class hub for the marine and sailing industry and formed the Gosport Marine Scene in 2011 to promote the interests of local maritime businesses.